joeyjhkim/roadtochallenger/README.md

 # Solo-Leveling-App
-Smart schedule and gym app that color codes and ranks development liek a game
+Smart schedule and gym app that color codes and ranks development like a game

+Still in progress...